GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
+> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts